bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 As a reviewer when signing off on an issue, be sure to be as explicit and unambiguous as possible.

-After you have merged, you should delete the branch and smile, the smile is critical part of the process, so don't forget this.
+After you have merged, you should delete the branch and smile.
+The smile is critical part of the process, so don't forget this.

 #### Reviewing pull requests